chinchalinchin/github-workflows/docs/source/QUICKSTART.md

 ### Layout

-The root directory should, at minimum, contain a _/docs/_ directory, a _README.md_, a _.tfvars_ file and a _provider.tf_ file.
-The `terraform-module-template` repository has these files set up for you.
+The root directory should contain a _/docs/_ directory, a _/modules/_ directory, a _README.md_, a _.tfvars_ file and a _provider.tf_ file.

-The _provider.tf_ must exist because its hash is used a key for the installation and plugin caches in the pipeline.
+The _provider.tf_ must exist because its file hash is used a key for the installation and plugin caches in the pipeline.

-See [Documentation](#documentation) for more information on the docs structure and workflow.
+See [Documentation](./QUICKSTART.md#documentation) for more information on the documentation workflow and structure.

-The **Terraform** repository _must_ be structured as modules.
+Take note: Your **Terraform** repository _must_ be structured into modules.
 The pipeline will attempt to deploy each module separately, one at a time.
 If the project is not structured as modules, then the pipeline deployment will most likely fail.

 ### State

-By default, the  **Terraform** _provider.tf_ file from the [terraform-module-template](https://github.boozallencsn.com/AutomationLibrary/terraform-module-template) has a block for the **s3** state backend.
+By default, the  **Terraform** _provider.tf_ file from the [terraform-module-template](https://github.boozallencsn.com/AutomationLibrary/terraform-module-template) has a block for an **s3** state backend.
 If you want to develop locally with your own local state, you must explicitly declare this,

 ```shell
 terraform init -backend=false